Gurubalan-GIT/deliverect-restaurant-menu/README.md

   yarn build && yarn start
   ```

-- To lint and format the codebase:
+- To lint and test the codebase with linters:
   ```
-  yarn lint
+  yarn test-all
   ```

 ## Hosted Application